vanhoefm/wifi-injection/README.md

 	./test-injection.py wlan0 [wlan1] --ap [--channel 11]
 	./test-injection.py wlan0 [wlan1] --client [--channel 11]

-The first commend test the case where `wlan0` operates in client (managed) mode and frames are injected using the (newly created) `wlan0mon` monitor interface.
+The first command tests the case where `wlan0` operates in client (managed) mode and frames are injected using the (newly created) `wlan0mon` monitor interface.
 The second command is similar but puts the `wlan0` interface in AP mode.